Houston Spinal Cord Injury Lawyer

 The sudden, traumatic blow to the spine typically is the onset of a spinal cord injury.
 When the vertebrae fractures or dislocates and bone fragments, disc material, or ligaments tear into the soft spinal tissue damage begins.
 The spinal cord is not always severed, but when it is paralysis is immediate and permanent.
 Over 11,000 cases of traumatic spine injury occur every year.
 The leading cause is auto accidents, falls, workplace injuries and violent acts are other major contributors to paralyzing spinal cord injury.
 The tragic reality is that most of these injuries result from someone’s negligence other than the victim.

 Choosing the right Houston spinal cord injury attorney will determine the type of financial award you receive.
 Brian White is exceptionally qualified to prosecute your Houston personal injury claim because of his experience and success in winning significant settlements and jury awards for his clients in similar circumstances.
 Because these injuries are permanent and life-changing, the financial compensation has to last your entire lifetime.
-This makes these cases expensive and time consuming to bring to a successful conclusion.
+This makes these cases expensive and time-consuming to bring to a successful conclusion.
 Brian White has the resources and determination to work aggressively for you to get you the maximum compensation allowed by the law.
 We don’t settle for less than what you deserve.
 Call for a free consultation today.
-Our spinal cord injury attorneys will listen to your story and lay out for you and your family all of your options.
+Our Houston personal injury lawyers will listen to your story and layout for you and your family all of your options.

 Types of Spinal Cord Injuries